abinit/abinit/doc/tutorial/base2.md

 !!! important

-    Do not forget that the typical accuracy of LDA and GGA varies with the class of materials studied
+    Do not forget that the typical accuracy of LDA and GGA varies with the class of materials studied.